SoujanyaPonnapalli/Powder/docs/compute_faults.md

 coupled with ever-increasing complexity in architectural design.
 Together, these create new challenges for the verification methods to detect diverse manufacturing defects – especially those defects that manifest in corner cases, or only after post-deployment aging.

+*What is the nature of such errors?*
+- Errors in computation due to mercurial cores can compound to significant increase in the blast radius of the failures they can cause
+- Often manifest as software bugs or application-level bugs and it often takes a lot of engineering time to figure out their root causes

-How common are silent computational faults?
+*How common are silent computational faults?*
+- storage devices and networks can corrupt data at rest or in transit, we are accustomed to thinking of processors as fail-stop or fail-noisy; but silent computational errors are common; we observe on the order of a `few mercurial cores per several thousand machines`
 How easy are they to be fixed outside software?

-Why are these errors of interest to us?
+*Why are these errors of interest to us?*
-The trade-off between performance and hardware reliability is becoming more difficult;
+- The trade-off between performance and hardware reliability is becoming more difficult;
 We are entering an era in which unreliable hardware increasingly fails silently rather than failstop, which changes some of our fundamental assumptions.
 We can not rely on chip vendors to test for diverse manufacturing defects.